 There are a few ways to do this at the moment.
 Simplest is probably to head to Cebu City and catch one of the many fast ferries to Bohol.
 They run from early morning to mid-evening.
 However then you have to deal with beautiful Cebu . . . :(.

-There is also (at the moment, January 2020) a boat that runs daily from Oslob to Panglao Island on Bohol.
-It leaves at 11:30am daily.
+There is also a boat that runs daily from Oslob to Panglao Island on Bohol which leaves at 11:30am daily.
 For details have a look at the company’s web site.
 They are at pains to point out that they are not a ferry company which means “don’t depend on it” :).

 You can take a taxi, either the ordinary white taxis, the more expensive yellow airport taxis or the very expensive limos.
 Just ask the driver for the Cebu South Bus Terminal.
 Cost will be between P300 and P1,000 depending on traffic and which type of taxi you get.
 Note that taxis in Cebu are generally safe, reliable and will use the meter.
 You can also get a Grab at their normal rates.
 The Grab station is close to the taxi rank